wp-plugins/very-simple-custom-style/readme.txt

 == Description ==
 This is a very simple plugin to add Custom Style (CSS) to change your theme or plugin layout.

+Question?
+Please take a look at the FAQ section.

 = Translation =
 Dutch translation included.
 Only things that can be translated are dashboard name, plugin description and settingspage.
 More translations are very welcome!
 Please contact me via my website.

 = Credits =
 Without the WordPress codex and help from the WordPress community I was not able to develop this plugin, so: thank you!

-I used this tutorial for developing the Very Simple Custom Style plugin:
+I have used this tutorial for developing the Very Simple Custom Style plugin:

 http://kovshenin.com/2012/the-wordpress-settings-api

-This script is released under the GNU General Public License v3 or later.
+This tutorial is released under the GNU General Public License v3 or later.

 Enjoy,
 Guido